flying2322/PersonalBlogWeb/mdnote/neovimTutorial.md

 Neovim Toturial for truely beginners on win11 and colemak users

-As a vim user for a long time, I realized that it's time to move froward and learn the export usage now. the reason that I live Vim-based IDE instead of VS code or Jetbrain all in one are:
+---

+As a long-time Vim user, I'm now ready to learn more about its export capabilities.
+I prefer Vim-based IDEs over VS Code or JetBrains all-in-one solutions because they are:

-1. Esay to use and trully cutomizable for my usage.
+1. Easy to use and truly customizable to my workflow
-2. Clean and simple size
+2. Clean, simple, and lightweight
-3. Beaultiful and professional
+3. Aesthetically pleasing yet professional
-4. Server embeded editor
+4. Server-ready (no local installation required)
-5. Efficient
+5. Highly efficient

 ## 1. Neovim install

 Without any ado, let's jump to a truely beginner friendly tutorial at 2025.

-### 1. SMFT network and PC install for DEV test
+### 1.1 Neovim install on win11
+Administrator authority needed.
 `winget install neovim`

-### 2. check the path of neovim position
+### 1.2 check the path of neovim position
 `echo $env:LOCALAPPDATA\nvim`

 Reply:  `D:\Users\liwp001\AppData\Local\nvim`

-### 3. create a basic config(init.lua)
+### 1.3 create a basic config(init.lua)

 `mkdir $env:LOCALAPPDATA\nvim`